itayse92/GooglePlay/README.md

    * xlsxwriter
    * csv

-in order to install webdriver package, you need to install selenium:
+In order to install webdriver package, you need to install selenium:
-  * go to https://www.seleniumhq.org/download/ and download the latest version of Mozilla GeckoDriver.
+  * Go to https://www.seleniumhq.org/download/ and download the latest version of Mozilla GeckoDriver.
-  * copy 'geckodriver' to the folder with your python code.
+  * Copy 'geckodriver' to the folder with your python code.

 ## ADJUSTMENTS